River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 - PrefabBase includes the raw field value that asset creator used on that prefab.

 ### 2) Prefab-Entity (ECS entity with `PrefabData`)
-- An entity tagged with `Game.Prefabs.PrefabData` that holds prefab-side components ending in `*`**Data** names.
+- An entity tagged with `Game.Prefabs.PrefabData` that holds prefab-side components ending in ***Data** names.
 - **Important:** mods commonly edit these (ex: School**Data**, Workplace**Data**).
-- Not every PrefabBase field has a 1:1 PrefabData equivalent (not all provide easy tuning knobs).
+- Not every PrefabBase field has a 1:1 PrefabData equivalent (not all expose easy tuning knobs).

 ### 3) Instance Entity (placed building / vehicle / citizen)
 - The thing that exists in the city right now.